 Tea Tree Oil – A Brief

-Also known as melaleuca oil, it is an essential oil with a fresh camphor-like odor and an appearance that ranges from pale yellow to colorless.
-Taken from the leaves of Melaleuca alternifolia plant, it is native to Australia.
+Tea tree oil is also known as melaleuca oil.it is an essential oil with a fresh camphor-like odor and an appearance that ranges from pale yellow to colorless.
+It is taken from the leaves of the Melaleuca alternifolia plant and is native to Australia.

 The oil, though toxic if taken orally, is used in cosmetics and skin creams in lower concentrations.
 Tea tree oil has also been claimed to treat numerous medical conditions, with most of the claims being proven.
 It is most effective as an antimicrobial agent and helps treat various dermatological issues like acne, lice, dandruff, etc.

-However, there are certain concerns with respect to its safety.
+However, there are certain concerns with respect to their safety.